Daniel-J-S/seir-flex-426/src/course-materials/unit-projects/unit-one-project-requirements.md

 # Project One: Your First Web Application

 ## Attendance

-During project periods, you are expected to be virtually present to work on your project during class days and be available during that time for office hours or any meetings with instructors as needed.
+There are typically no classes taught during project periods with the exception of optional review time or bonus lectures.
+However, we still take normal attendance for scheduled classroom days that fall on project periods, so you are still expected to be virtually present in our usual Zoom call.

-We will **still check attendance** during project week, so be sure to still check in at the start of each class period and attend the Zoom channel in case of announcements.
+In most cases we'll place you in breakout rooms to work on your project, but it's your responsibility to be available for meetings with instructors as needed.

 ## Project Details